s1lvaj/degoogle/README.md

     return
 ```

-## 7. MPV on Windows
+## 7. Watching Content

-If you don't wanna open youtube directly to watch the videos, mpv is a great alternative: https://mpv.io/installation/
+If you don't want to open youtube directly to watch videos, mpv is a great alternative.
 This is an opensource multimedia player, working for every type of file, and even youtube links.
-If you use windows, you can use the link above, or install the `7z` file directly from here: https://github.com/zhongfly/mpv-winbuild/releases
+If you use windows, you can install it in https://mpv.io/, or install the `7z` file directly from here: https://github.com/zhongfly/mpv-winbuild/releases

 The next step is to extract the files to `C:\Program Files\mpv` and add this to path.
 To do that:
 1. Search for `Edit the system environment variables`.